 He found "The" pencil grip gave him more control over the thin pencil, and he happily used it for a long period after intervention ended.
 Many children who have used this pencil grip, have commented that it helps their hands feel less tired.

 These grippers come in two sizes - regular and Jumbo, so try out both to see which suits your child more.
 Even adults find them comfortable!
-You can find these get these pencil grips for kids at PFOT.
-(This is an affiliate link and I may receive a small commission if you buy the grip through my links!)
+You can find "The" Pencil Grips for kids#Ad on Amazon.

 If a child has a "wrapped thumb", where the thumb tends to curl over the top of the pencil and/or the index finger, then the Start Right Grip, or the CrossOver Grip may help.